Lambeth Palace ... the London home of the Archbishop of Canterbury also gives its name to the Lambeth Conference

-The debates aimed at dealing with diversity and tension within the Anglican Communion and on a proposed covenant now include discussions about the instruments of unity and discipline needed for holding together the Anglican Communion for dealing with any breaches of the Covenant after it has been ratified.
+The debates aimed at dealing with diversity and tension within the Anglican Communion and on the Anglican Covenant now include discussions about the instruments of unity and discipline needed to hold together the Anglican Communion and to deal with any breaches of the Covenant after it has been ratified.

-In addition, there are major questions about the continuing place within the Anglican Communion of those provinces or dioceses which fail to, or refuse to, sign up for the covenant.
+Of course, there are major questions about the continuing place within the Anglican Communion of those provinces or dioceses that fail to, or refuse to, sign up for the covenant.

 What is the Anglican Communion?

 The Anglican Communion, which describes itself as the Anglican/Episcopal family, consists of about 80 million Christians who are members of 44 different churches.
 It is the third largest communion or international denomination of Christians, following Roman Catholics and the Eastern Orthodox Churches.
 The Anglican Communion is made up of 34 provinces, four United Churches, and six other churches, spread across the globe.